-Central Asia Rally receives teams from England, Finland, Germany, Portugal, Ireland, Norway, USA, Canada, Hungary, etc.
+Central Asia Rally receives teams from England, Finland, Germany, Portugal, Ireland, Norway, the USA, Canada, Hungary, etc.

 NOTE: The Central Asia Rally has changed its route since the time I participated.
 This article is based on my experience on a previous route.